umjammer/vavi-apps-z80/docs/HowExecutionWorks.md

 ## How Execution Works

-The [Z80Processor class](../Main/Z80Processor.cs) simulates the processor execution in a syncrhonous way.
+The [Z80Processor class](../Main/Z80Processor.cs) simulates the processor execution in a synchronous way.
 You start the execution with any of the available control methods and then wait until the method returns (see the [execution stop conditions](StopConditions.md)).
 There are two execution modes, depending on the control method you use to start execution.

 ### Instruction execution loop mode